willkill07/RAJA/docs/sphinx/dev_guide/coding_guidelines.rst

    // (7) Implementation of non-static class members and other methods

-   // (4b) Toolkit component namespace closing brace (if needed) } // awesome namespace closing brace
+   // (4b) Internal namespace closing brace (if needed) } // awesome namespace closing brace

-   // (3b) "asctoolkit namespace closing brace
+   // (3b) RAJA namespace closing brace
    } // asctoolkit namespace closing brace

 The numbers in parentheses in the following guidelines correspond to the numbered items in the comments in the preceding summary.

-3.3.1 Each source file **must** begin with a comment section containing the LLNL copyright statement (item 1 in summary).
+3.3.1 Each source file **must** begin with a comment section containing the RAJA copyright statement (item 1 in summary).

-3.3.2 All necessary header file include statements (item 2 in summary) **must** appear immediately after the copyright statement and before any actual implementation statements in the file.
+3.3.2 All necessary header file include statements (item 2 in summary) **must** appear immediately after the copyright statement and before any implementation statements in the file.

-3.3.3 All contents in a C++ source file **must** follow the same namespace inclusion pattern as its corresponding header file (see item 3.4.6).
+3.3.3 All contents in a source file **must** follow the same namespace inclusion pattern as its corresponding header file (see item 3.4.6).

-      Either the main "asctoolkit" namespace (item 3a in summary) or a toolkit component namespace (item 4a in summary) may be used, or both may be used.
+      Either the main "RAJA" namespace (item 3a in summary) or internal namespace (item 4a in summary) may be used, or both may be used.
       A closing brace ( "}" ) is required to close each namespace declaration (items 3b and 4b) before the closing '#endif' for the header file include guard.

 3.3.4 When used, static class data members **must** be initialized explicitly in the class source file before any member functions are defined (item 5 in summary).

 ---------------------------------------------------------